 Obsessed with science, they create songs about the dark human side of tech, as well as love, lust and madness.
-They’ve collaborated with world leading 3D designer Francis Bitonti on ‘Rule 9’, sculpting synths, vocals and beats around his algorithms.
-They predicted #3dprintinghumans in their song ‘3D’, sampled 3D printers and created 3D printed artwork, also using a 3D printer as an instrument when they played Music Tech Fest in London.
+They’ve collaborated with world leading 3D designer Francis Bitonti on the algorithmically-based ‘Rule 9’, predicted #3dprintinghumans in their song ‘3D’, sampling 3D printers and creating 3D printed artwork, and used a 3D printer as an instrument when they played Music Tech Fest.

-The Ferals are in demand for their production skills and have remixed artists like Sisteray, and Frank Turner favourites deux furieuses.
+The Ferals are in demand for their production skills and have remixed artists like Bugeye, Sisteray, and Frank Turner favourites deux furieuses.
 They feralised Kylie Minogue track ‘Can’t Get You Out Of My Head’ for a God Is In The TV Zine charity album, and their song ‘Void’ is on the compilation album #MoreInCommon in aid of Hope Not Hate.

 “Rule 9 – Proper #datapop earworm.
 Tune in at your own risk” – PRS M Magazine